-Pentzia incana is a much branched shrub that grows to 60 cm in height, one of many plants called Karoobossies (little bushes of the Karoo).
+Pentzia incana is a much-branched shrub that grows to 60 cm in height.
+It is but one of many plants called Karoobossies (little bushes of the Karoo).

-The growth habit of this plant during rainy seasons make some of the stems curve down and root in additional spots around the parent plant.
+The growth habit of P. incana during rainy seasons makes some of the stems curve down and root in new places around the parent plant.
 This brought the plant the Afrikaans common name of ankerkaroo (anchor Karoo).

-In another notable sense sheep farmers of the Karoo acknowledge the importance of this fodder plant that anchors their entire livelihood in farm land (Vlok and Schutte-Vlok, 2010; iSpot).
+Another possibility: Sheep farmers of the Karoo acknowledge the importance of this fodder plant that anchors their entire livelihood in farm land.

 This much-browsed plant is found from Namaqualand and southern Free State to the Eastern Cape, but particularly in the Karoo and Little Karoo where it brings fame to local mutton known as Karoo lamb.